-- A review of the current Cert IV qualification without expansion of techniques - While this is supported by some current workers in the field without veterinary qualifications, these workers and associated industry groups also support the development of advanced training at Diploma level - A review of the current Cert IV qualification to include the skills to use motorised tools under the supervision of a Veterinarian - While supported by Veterinarians, the use of motorised tools is opposed by some current workers without veterinary qualifications, as well as at least one industry association for equine dentistry.
+- A review of the current Cert IV qualification without expansion of techniques - While this is supported by some current workers in the field without veterinary qualifications, these workers and associated industry groups also support the development of advanced training at Diploma level - A review of the current Cert IV qualification to include the skills to use all instruments current within the industry.
+Including motorised instruments used within the guidelines of state and territory regulatory requirements. - O While supported by some veterinarians (but see below the AVA's public stance), the use of motorised instruments is opposed by some current workers without veterinary qualifications, as well as at least one industry association for equine dentistry.
 Their stance is that the use of motorised tools for equine dentistry is an act of veterinary science.
-In NSW in 2013, veterinary regulations were updated and there were submissions supporting this approach, however this was not accepted in the final regulations as enacted, although motorised tools cannot be used unless the horse is sedated by a veterinarian. - A review of equine dentistry to include the development of a Diploma of Equine Dentistry - The Australian Veterinary Association opposes the development of a Diploma in equine dentistry, a position supported by many veterinarians
+In NSW in 2013, veterinary regulations were updated and there were submissions supporting this approach, however this was not accepted in the final regulations as enacted, although there is existing legislation that the controls of the use of motorised instruments in some states. - A review of equine dentistry to include the development of a Diploma of Equine Dentistry - The Australian Veterinary Association opposes the development of a Diploma in equine dentistry, a position supported by many veterinarians and not opposed by others.